Back Resources

 Through a combination of dialogue and the filing shareholder resolutions, ICCR’s members are pressing companies to phase out of fossil fuels, and transition to low-carbon, renewable energy sources.

-The 2022 Amazon Proposals Blog Advancing Worker Justice Climate Change and Environmental Justice Climate Lobbying Digital Rights and AI Accountability Freedom of Association Paid Sick Leave Worker Health & Safety
+The 2024 Amazon Proposals Current Initiatives Advancing Worker Justice Climate Change and Environmental Justice Corporate Political Accountability Digital Rights and AI Accountability

 Our Impact